springfall2008/batpred/docs/output-data.md

 Its recommended to [Create the Predbat Plan card](predbat-plan-card.md) as an easy way to see the plan that Predbat has created.

+If you are using the Predbat add-on then the predbat plan can also be viewed via the 'Plan' tab of the [Predbat web console](#web-interface).

 ### Graphing the Predbat predictions

 A set of Apex Charts can also be created to see graphically what Predbat plans to do - [Creating the charts](creating-charts.md).